wirekang/mouseable/README.md

 # Known Issues

+* When activation key does not change, please terminate mouseable from taskbar and restart it.
-* Using WIN key is not recommended because sometimes it may not work.
+* Using [WIN + ?] is not recommended because sometimes it may not work.

 # Contributing